digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/performance.rst

 If your participants are becoming a bottleneck, add more participant nodes to your system.
 Make sure that each block runs on its own participant.
-If your domain(s) are becoming a bottleneck, add more domain nodes and distribute the load evenly over all domains.
+If your sync domain(s) are becoming a bottleneck, add more sync domain nodes and distribute the load evenly over all sync domains.

 Prefer sending big commands with multiple actions (creates / exercises) over sending numerous small commands.
 Avoid sending unnecessary commands through the ledger API.